DFEAGILEDEVOPS/MTC/design/2020/design-ideas.md

 illustrates the issue of combining the pupils current status with check status. record in separate append only storage table for support use.  this will relieve pressure on pupil status situation.

+## check-validator function & queue

+triggered by a new message on the check-validation service bus queue.
+Hydrates and validates an entry in the receivedCheck table.
+Records 'validatedAt' in UTC against the entry on completion.
+Submits a check-marking message onto the queue after recording validation datetime.
+Records a 'validationError' against the entry on failure.

+### check-validation queue properties (currently service bus)
+- Max size: 1GB (to be reviewed)
+- TTL: 14 days
+- Lock duration: 5 minutes
+- Duplicate detection: enabled
+- Duplicate detection window: 1 day
+- Dead lettering on expiration: true
+- Sessions/FIFO: false
+- Partitioning: false

+## check marking function & queue

+triggered by a new message on the check-marking service bus queue.
+Hydrates and marks an entry in the receivedCheck table. records 'mark' against the entry on completion.
+Further actions to be defined, but will include signalling that check is ready for PS report and MI.

+### check-marking queue properties
+- Max size: 1GB (to be reviewed)
+- TTL: 14 days
+- Lock duration: 5 minutes
+- Duplicate detection: enabled
+- Duplicate detection window: 1 day
+- Dead lettering on expiration: true
+- Sessions/FIFO: false
+- Partitioning: false

 ## check-started function

 implement version construct as per other functions